ALU-BSE/week-2-la-cool-devs-1/README.md

 ## Django Pagination Activity

-Pagination is the process of dividing a large set of data into smaller, more manageable parts—usually called pages.
+**Pagination** is the process of dividing a large set of data into smaller, more manageable parts called pages.
 Instead of showing all the data at once, pagination loads just a portion at a time, helping both the system and the user handle information more efficiently.

 ### 1.Why is Pagination Important for Large Datasets?